rdiaz02/EvAM-Tools/README.md

 include github repo, and instructions to get them running

 * DBN: https://github.com/phillipnicol/OncoBN.

+FIXME: commit hash and date when we got the package.

 * HyperTraps: https://github.com/sgreenbury/HyperTraPS.
 Follow the instruction there to install the package through conda and get a working enviroment with HyperTraPS installed.
 Add both the `bin` and the `src/python` to your `$PATH`.
 Also, add the `bin` folder to your $PATH.
 It is also convenient to run `echo "backend: Agg" > ~/.config/matplotlib/matplotlibrc`.
 * HESBCN: https://github.com/danro9685/HESBCN.
 For proper compilation you should modify line 23 in *Makefile* to include *LDLIBS = -lgsl -lm -lgslcblas*.
 You can also change compilation from gcc-5 to something a bit more up to date, like gcc-10.
 Finally, add this folder to your $PATH.